alexwill44/alexwill44/README.md

 ### Then I crashed a bunch of motorcycles,
 ###      Now I am going to code

--- Thats as much of my life storya as I could fit in Hiaku *Shrug*
+-- Thats as much of my life story as I could fit in Hiaku *Shrug*